 Be a member of NAIS

-Have a current Head of School who has served a full 2 years (Traditional Grant) or 3 years (Leadership Grant) before a proposal from the school can be considered and must remain in the role for the period of time specified to raise the match
+Have a current Head of School who is serving in at least her or his 2nd year (Traditional Grant) or 3rd year (Leadership Grant) before a proposal from the school can be considered and must plan to remain in the role for the period of time specified to raise the match.

 Not have applied for funding from the EE Ford Foundation within the last 4 years

 - If a school has received a grant from the Foundation in the past, it must have shown that it has been a good steward of our prior philanthropy.
 This includes timely submission of stewardship reports and appropriate accounting for any past grants that included funds for permanently restricted endowments.